-Josh Murray And Amanda Stanton Split: Was There Abuse In Bachelor Couple’s Relationship?
+Josh Murray And Amanda Stanton Split: Was There Abuse In ‘Bachelor’ Couple’s Relationship?

 “If Amanda or any of her friends and family continue to speak falsehoods, misrepresentations, and defame my name, I will have no choice but to move forward with legal actions.”

-Oh snap!
-Clearly all is not well in the Bachelor universe.
-Hopefully Josh and Amanda can put their differences behind them and at least remain civil to each other moving forward.
+Clearly, all is not well in the Bachelor universe.
+Hopefully, Josh and Amanda can put their differences behind them and at least remain civil to each other moving forward.

-[Featured Image by Rachel Murray/Getty Images for iHeartMedia]
+[Featured Image by Rachel Murray/Getty Images]